remyeltorro/remyeltorro.github.io/_pages/about.md

 ## Projects

 You will find more numerical projects on the [GitHub repository](https://github.com/remyeltorro).
-Here are three highlights where I collaborated directly with experimentalists, giving them the keys to analyze their data.
+Here are three highlights where I collaborated directly with experimentalists, giving them keys to analyze their data.

 ---